Mohamed-Bennani/CNSS_Chatbot/README.md

 pip install -r requirements.txt

+Create a .env file in the root of your project and add your LLAMA_CLOUD_API_KEY:

+LLAMA_CLOUD_API_KEY="your-llama-api-key-here"

 Make sure you have the Mistral model running locally via Ollama and the required CNSS documents in the ./data directory.

 Run the Flask app:

-python App.py
+App.py

-Open your browser and go to http://127.0.0.1:5000/ to interact with the chatbot.
+-Open your browser and go to http://127.0.0.1:5000/ to interact with the chatbot.

 # Usage
 The chatbot can answer questions related to CNSS in Morocco.